-- 5.48 We would expect the Licensee's Remuneration Committee to consider our determination when setting remuneration principles, targets and policies for executive directors and other key staff under the Business Plan delivery measure. - 5.49 The Licensee should submit its end-of-year reporting by the end of Q4 (March of each Regulatory Year).
-This reporting should provide a cost reconciliation against the approved Allowed Revenue for the past Regulatory Year, clearly outlining any cost reallocations and the outcome of any approved adjustments to forecast based on reopener applications. - 5.50 We recognise that there may be instances where the Licensee may defer expenditure into a following Regulatory Year on account of delays to programme implementation.
+- b) Require an undertaking from the Successor Licensee in respect of managing any additional spend and ringfence the additional expenditure within the budget - 5.48 We would expect the Successor Licensee's Remuneration Committee to consider our determination when setting remuneration principles, targets and policies for executive directors and other key staff under the Business Plan delivery measure. - 5.49 The Successor Licensee must submit its End-of-Year Reporting to Ofgem no later than 31st July following the end of each Regulatory Year.
+End-of-Year Reporting must be submitted in the RIGs templates and must include Price Control Information detailing the costs incurred by the Successor Licensee in the past RY against each line item of forecast costs approved by the Authority to provide unambiguous cost reconciliation against the approved Allowed Revenue for the past Regulatory Year.
+The Successor Licensee must clearly explain any cost reallocations.
+The End-of-Year Reporting must include the outcome of any approved adjustments to the Allowed Revenue for the forthcoming Regulatory Year or Years based on reopener applications. - 5.50 We recognise that there may be instances where the Successor Licensee may defer expenditure into a following Regulatory Year on account of delays to programme implementation.
 However, cost deferrals must not be treated as an underspend to be reallocated to programmes which are running over budget.
-We will therefore expect the Licensee to report on any such reprofiling as part of its endof-year reporting and to explain it within any reopener application.
-The Licensee should also explain any delays to the CCG as part of its quarterly reporting.
+We will therefore expect the Successor Licensee to report on any such reprofiling as part of its end-of-year reporting and to explain it within any reopener application.
+The Successor Licensee should also explain any delays to the CCG as part of its quarterly reporting.